 Once rubbed down and prepared, now apply 3 coats of Timbercoat Intumescent Paint or 3 coats of clear Intumescent Varnish (or similar products, following manufacturers guidelines) at 13 square metres per litre per coat to ensure you get sufficient covering of the coating and the required protection.

-Plus – Once you have applied the 3 coats stated above now apply 2 coats of Flame Paint or Flame Varnish finish at a rate of 10 square metres per litre per coat, using either brush, sprayer or roller.
+Once you have applied the 3 coats stated above now apply 2 coats of Flame Paint or Flame Varnish finish at a rate of 10 square metres per litre per coat, using either brush, sprayer or roller.

-Getting The Right Expert Advice
+Getting the Right Expert Advice

 It is obviously very important that you buy Fire retardant paint and other coatings from a reputable supplier.
 If you are buying elsewhere do look for the "BSI" mark on any products you buy for this purpose.
-Please do not take a risk and simply buy products without a clear specification from an expert, as you may not be able to obtain a Certificate of Supply in those circumstances.
+Please do not take a risk and simply buy products without a clear specification from an expert, as you may not be able to obtain a certificate of supply in those circumstances.